gchikukwa/CSC-842-Security-Tool-Development-/Cycle01/ReadMe.md

 There are no software dependencies needed to run the script.

-The script just display the :
+<b>The script displays the following :</b>

+1. Host Computer Information : IP Address
+                               Subnet Mask
+                               Gateway
+2. Hosts on the Network : IP Addresses
+                          Status ( live or Inactive)